JonAbrams/SpaceAce/README.md

 Parameter: A space

-Returns: The root space associated with the given space.
+Returns: The the deepest root space associated with the given space.

 **Note**: Returns the latest root space of the passed in space.
 This means you can safely do `rootOf(space)` anywhere in a custom action, and always get the latest version.